 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Accommodations aboard ship per itinerary; meals and nonalcoholic beverages aboard ship; most alcoholic beverages; crew gratuities; shore excursions as per itinerary; services of expedition leader, naturalist staff, and expert guides; use of kayaks; port charges and service taxes.
+Accommodations aboard ship per itinerary; meals onboard ship; most beverages onboard ship; crew gratuities; shore excursions as per itinerary; services of expedition leader, naturalist staff, and expert guides; use of kayaks; port charges and service taxes.
 Subject to change without notice.